eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/deploy-your-microservice.md

       to: Rest API
 ```

-This yaml file has been used to describe to `iofogctl` what our set of microservices (application) should look like, and how they are configured.
+This yaml file has been used to describe to `iofogctl` what your set of microservices (application) should look like, and how they are configured.
 You can find a complete description of the YAML format [here](../reference-iofogctl/reference-application.html), but for now let's focus on the main parts.

 - The file describes an application, named `tutorial`.
 - It has 3 microservices.